+• • .
+9 •

+Internal Audit

-Internal Audit Law & Governance
+Law & Governan се

-Assessment date Reviewed as part of this year's evolution.
-Minor amendments have been made which have been assessed by Service Unit Equality Champion as having no equalities impacts.
+Assessment Reviewed as part of this year's evolution.
+Minor amendments have been made which date have been assessed by Service Unit Equality Champion as having no equalities impacts.
 Updated EIA assessment as attached at Appendix F.

-Approval body Audit & Governance Committee Approval date 16 February 2023 V1.1 - April 2021 New Policy created (please note any version changes in the future will be shown in red text) V2.1 - March 2022 Policy annual review.
-Introduced new combined Regulation of Investigatory Powers Act and Investigatory Powers Act Policy.
+Approval body Audit & Governance Committee Approval date 7 March 2024 V1.1 New Policy created (please note any version changes in the future will be shown in red April 2021 text) V2.1 Policy annual review.
+Introduced new combined Regulation of Investigatory Powers Act March 2022 and Investigatory Powers Act Policy.
 Clarified that the use of IPA is unlikely to be used by the Council.
 Introduced requirement for a Council nominated Authorising Officer to give approval for IPA communications data access/acquisition before onward consideration by NAFN.
 Introduced requirement for unique reference number to be obtained from the RIPA Administrator for IPA authorisation requests.
 Added section for Policy consultation, equalities impact assessment date and document control.
 Included details of full approval process for IPA in Appendix A (Surveillance that can and cannot be carried out by LA's).
 Some amendments made to Appendix B (RIPA Authorisation Process) including use of necessary forms and clarified surveillance can only take place until the expiry date is reached.
 Amendments made to Appendix E (Accessing Communications Data Flowchart) including reference to serious crime, necessary and proportionate question, need to obtain approval from Authorising Officer and assignment of unique reference number by RIPA Administrator.
 Some other minor wording changes made.
-V3.1 - March 2023 Policy annual review.
-Added reference and links under Section 8 to Home Office Code of Practices for Covert Surveillance and Property interference (Aug 2018), Interception of Communications (Dec 2022) and Covert Human Intelligence Sources (Dec 2022).
-Added links to Regulation of Investigatory Powers Act 2000 (RIPA) and RIPA (Directed Surveillance and Covert Human Intelligence Sources) Order 2010 (and as amended 2012) and Investigatory Powers Act (IPA) 2016 which came into force on 11 June 2019.
+V3.1 Policy annual review.
+Added reference and links under Section 8 to Home Office Code March 2023 of Practices for Covert Surveillance and Property interference (Aug 2018), Interception of Communications (Dec 2022) and Covert Human Intelligence Sources (Dec 2022).
+Added links to and RIPA (Directed Surveillance and Covert Human Intelligence Sources) Order 2010 (and as amended 2012) and Investigatory Powers Act (IPA) 2016 which came into force on 11 June 2019.
 Also added links to the European Convention on Human Rights (ECHR), RIPA (Directed Surveillance and Covert Human Intelligence Sources) Order 2010 Statutory Instrument 2010 No. 521 and The Protection of Freedoms Act 2012.
+V4.1 Added Contents page.
+Included references to Appendices C,D & E in Section 6 'The March 2024 Policy'.
+Authorising Officer title changes - Regulatory Services Manager replaced with Head of Public Protection and Director of Communities replaced with Director of Housing & Communities.
+Added subjects of surveillance may bring their own proceedings on Human Rights grounds to Enforcement and sanctions Section 10.
+Added In Year Minor Amendments and Editing Log.